-All cash awards, gift cards, or gift certificates must be reported as taxable income to employees (U.S. citizens, foreign nationals, and resident and nonresident aliens), including student employees.
+All cash awards, cash-equivalent gift cards, or certificates must be reported as taxable income to employees (U.S. citizens, foreign nationals, and resident and nonresident aliens), including student employees.
 Use the Gift Card/Certificate Reporting Form below.

 Report cash awards, gift cards, or gift certificates over $75 to the University Tax Office on the Gift Card/Certificate Reporting Form for inclusion in IRS Form 1099 or 1042-S database for year-end tax reporting.

 For U.S. citizens and U.S. resident aliens, no IRS Form 1099 is generated unless all payments received by U.S. citizens or U.S. resident aliens exceed the reporting threshold of $600 annually.

 For foreign nationals/nonresident aliens, IRS Form 1042-S is generated for all payments received and reported.
 Because the IRS-required 30% tax was not withheld, the unit will be charged the 30% tax, based upon the amount of the gift card or gift certificate provided.

 Any questions regarding the forgoing rules should be sent to the University Tax Office.